WestDRI/wgpages/content/bash-questions.md

 }
 ```

-Let's write a function `combine()` that takes all the files we pass to it, copies them into a randomly-named
+Let's write a function `combine()` that takes all the files we pass to it, moves them into a randomly-named
 directory and prints that directory to the screen:

 ```sh